-Bank term loan (three to 10 years)
+Bank term loan (3-10 years)

-2. SBA loan (five to 25 years)
+SBA loan (5-25 years)

 "Because each type of SBA loan is government-backed, many people erroneously assume the government is funding [the] small business loan," said Brock Blake, CEO and founder of Lendio.
 "Instead, the SBA guarantees the loans.
 This limits the risk for the lender and makes SBA loans more appealing to lenders."

 "They're known for being more paperwork-intensive, with a much longer time to fund and a higher percentage of rejection than direct online lenders," Blake told business.com.

-Short-term online loan (three to 24 months)
+Short-term online loan (3-24 months)

-When it comes to short-term online loans, they're a lot like Swiss Army Knives, explained Blake.
-"It's handy, flexible and able to get you out of a bind," he said.
-"You can use it to cover unexpected costs, survive a slump, finance a short-term project, or even capitalize on a new business opportunity.
+A short-term online loan is a lot like a Swiss Army knife, Blake said.
+"It's handy, flexible and able to get you out of a bind.
+You can use it to cover unexpected costs, survive a slump, finance a short-term project or even capitalize on a new business opportunity.
 It's definitely the loan you want in your back pocket."

-Long-term online loan (one to five years)
+Long-term online loan (1-5 years)

-5. Merchant cash advance (three to 18 months)
+Merchant cash advance (3-18 months)

-6. Online invoice financing (30-90 days)
+Online invoice financing (30-90 days)

-This type of financing is different from other types of loans, as you "sell" your unpaid invoices to a factoring company at a discount.
-It then collects the payment from your clients, which can take anywhere from 30 to 90 days.
+This type of financing is different from other loan types, as you "sell" your unpaid invoices to a factoring company at a discount.
+It then collects the payment from your clients, which can take 30 to 90 days.

-7. Equipment financing (two to 10 years)
+Equipment financing (2-10 years)

 Equipment financing allows you to buy or borrow physical tools or equipment for your company.
 For example, if you're a restaurant owner in need of an oven, equipment financing might be a good option for you.
 The finance program may also be offered under a rent-to-own type of lending arrangement.

 Equipment financing loans can range from $100,000 to $2 million; loans can be funded in about five days.
-Repayment terms range between two and 10 years, and no collateral is needed, because the equipment you're using the money for is the collateral.
+Repayment terms are two to 10 years, and no collateral is needed because the new equipment is the collateral.

-Line of credit ( three to 36 months)
+Line of credit (3-36 months)